 - Have the POV character reference self and other characters using realistic language.

 - Likewise, limit perceptions and descriptions of self and supporting cast to POV character’s five senses.

-For more information and examples of Custom Metadata, see the Story Structure page.
+For more information on Custom Metadata, see that section on the Story Structure page.